shrishtii123/Chinook-Music-Analysis/README.md

 1. Clone this repository
 2. Load the Chinook database into your SQL engine (MySQL/PostgreSQL)
 3. Run the SQL queries from the `Chinook Music Store Analysis.docx` file
-4. Refer to the presentation slides (if included) for visuals and executive summary
+4. Refer to the presentation slides for visuals and executive summary

 ---